pachterlab/seqspec/docs/SEQSPEC_FILE.md

   # List of reads generated from the library
 ```

+`modalities` contains a list of strings describing the types of molecules assayed.
+They come from a [controlled vocabulary](SPECIFICATION.md).
+Additional assay metadata includes library preparation kit and protocol as well as sequencing kit and protocol.

 `seqspec` files can be manipulated and used with the `seqspec` command line tool.

 ## Library structure

-The `library_spec` describes the "regions" in the sequencing library.
-Each region includes:
+The `library_spec` describes the "regions", or set of standard "blocks" such as a barcode, contained in the sequencing library.
+Each region is annotated with the following metadata:

 - `region_id`: Unique identifier for the region
 - `region_type`: Type of region (e.g., barcode, UMI, cDNA)